kubk/telegram-expense-tracker/README.md

 - Montly and weekly expense / income statistics
 - Allow to exclude specific transactions from statistics.
 Example use case - your friends asked you to pay for something online and then returned you this amount in cash or in crypto.
 You don't want to count this transaction as a spending.
 Another use case - you'd like to exclude all the cash withdrawals from the statistics because they're not spendings.
 - Parsing bank statements (currently only for Yapı Kredi Bankası, but other banks can be added)
 - Manual transacton entries for tracking cash
+- Automatic transaction labelling via regex-based import rules.
 - Smooth app-like bot experience using [editMessageReplyMarkup](https://core.telegram.org/bots/api#editmessagereplymarkup)

 ### Screenshots